Welcome to the Jasper Fforde Website

 4: The Last Dragonslayer series.
 Jennifer Strange is a 15-year-old foundling who has been sold into indentured servitude to Kazam, a House of Enchantment run by The Great Zambini.
 Trouble is, Zambini has vanished, leaving Jennifer to deal with the thirty-eight barely sane sorcerers at the creaky Zambini Towers.
 The death of a dragon is foretold, and a four hundred year old spell starts to unfold in front of her.
 Does the last dragon have to die?
 And whu has she been chosen to be the Last Dragonslayer?
 The series is aimed at young adults and is intended to be an antidote to the more serious books about wizards and trolls.
-In LDS, magic is very hit and miss, and the wizards who can do it are a motley bunch that need all Jennifer's skills to keep them focussed. in Series: The Last Dragonslayer, The Song of the Quarkbeast, The Return of Shandar (Early 2013).
+In LDS, magic is very hit and miss, and the wizards who can do it are a motley bunch that need all Jennifer's skills to keep them focussed. in Series: The Last Dragonslayer, The Song of the Quarkbeast, The Eye of Zoltar

 The best place to start?
 If you like a challenge, Shades of Grey.
 The Fourth Bear is just a good silly simple read that is a good Fforde primer so you can figure out how my books work, or you can leap into the Thursday books if you like your fantasy spread thick, deep, and silly.

 You can find some shortened precis by clicking HERE to see if it's your bag.

-The next book to be published is The Return of Shandar in 2013 in the UK.
+The latest book to be published is The Eye of Zoltar in April 2014 in the UK and October 2014 in the US.
 There is a new page relating to the publication; you can view it by clicking HERE.

 If you want to know what's happening after that, it will probably be a standalone thriller of some sort.